John Stamos: 2010–present: Grandfathered, Fuller House, and other ventures

 On June 8, 2010, it was announced that Stamos would portray Carl Howell, a new love interest for Emma Pillsbury (Jayma Mays), in season two of the television show Glee.
 In 2011, Stamos guest-starred on Law & Order: Special Victims Unit and was featured in a CollegeHumor video with Bob Saget.
-Stamos also guest-starred as himself on Two and a Half Men as Charlie's old friend, who was interested in buying the house until he found out that the place was Charlie's.
+Stamos also guest-starred as himself on Two and a Half Men as Charlie Harper (Charlie Sheen)'s old friend, who was interested in buying the house until he found out that the place was Charlie's.

 Since 2011, Stamos has appeared in a series of commercials for Dannon's Greek yogurt brand Oikos; including his first Super Bowl commercial, which was aired during Super Bowl 2012.
 In February 2012, it was reported that Stamos would take on one of the lead roles on the new Fox drama Little Brother.
 The series was created by Everybody Loves Raymond writer Mike Royce, and centers around a man who finds out that he has a long-lost half-brother.

 In March 2013, Stamos signed on in a recurring role on the USA Network drama Necessary Roughness, during season three.
-He played Connor McClane, the head of a sports and entertainment management company that is interested in hiring Dani.
+He played Connor McClane, the head of a sports and entertainment management company that is interested in hiring Dani Santino (Callie Thorne).
 Stamos was to play the lead role in ABC's soap opera Members Only, but the network decided not to air the show.

 In April 2015, Stamos announced on Jimmy Kimmel Live! that the streaming service Netflix would be picking up Full House for a 13-episode sequel, titled Fuller House, to start airing on February 26, 2016.
 In September, he began leading the cast of the Fox sitcom Grandfathered, also starring Josh Peck, Christina Milian, and Paget Brewster.
 In 2016, Stamos appeared in the film My Big Fat Greek Wedding 2, and joined the Fox black comedy series Scream Queens in its second season, as series regular Dr. Brock Holt.

-In 2018, Stamos starred in Lifetime's former television adaptation of You as Dr. Nicky, which premiered on September 9, 2018.
+In 2018, Stamos starred in Lifetime's television adaptation of You as Dr. Nicky, which premiered on September 9, 2018.
 On June 24, 2019, it was confirmed that Stamos would reprise his role as Dr. Nicky in the second season, by which point the series had been announced to move to Netflix.
 The second season was released on December 26, 2019.

+In 2021, Stamos hosted a series of episodes on the podcast The Grand Scheme entitled Snatching Sinatra, in which he interviewed personal friend Barry Keenan about his 1963 kidnapping of Frank Sinatra Jr. The following year, Keenan notified Stamos shortly before committing suicide due to health issues at age 82.
+Stamos then announced Keenan's death to the world on Instagram.

+In 2022, Stamos recurred in Spidey and His Amazing Friends where he voiced Iron Man.

+In 2025, Stamos recurred in Iron Man and His Awesome Friends as Howard Stark.